 Pain and Suffering in California: How It’s Calculated

-Below, we’ll explain the key methods, factors that affect your award, and what you can do to strengthen your claim.
+Below, we explain what qualifies as pain and suffering under California law, the factors that influence these awards, and what you can do to strengthen your case.

 Two Main Calculation Methods